psychogun/psychogun.github.io/docs/opnsense/WireGuard-Site-2-Site.md

 PS: Public key: Hit the pencil (edit button) of your newly created server on Site A, `Local` - and copy your servers Public Key

-Add a Passphrase here if you would like an additional layer of security (PS: Generate a PSK on your pfSense)
+Add a Passphrase here if you would like an additional layer of security (PS: Generate a PSK on your pfSense - this must be copied to the other site as well)

 ---